-Students purchase a Turning Account license/subscription and register it from the CS 235 course Canvas site, and they use this license with the TurningPoint application on a mobile device or from a web browser.
-You then will answer questions using this during every class meeting (lectures AND labs).
-(Part of the idea here is to stress that every class meeting is important, and that participating during every class meeting is important.)
+Students purchase a Turning Account license/subscription and register it from the CS 325 course Canvas site, and they use this license with the TurningPoint application on a mobile device or from a web browser.
+You then will answer questions using this during every Monday class meeting starting the 2nd week of the semester.
+(Part of the idea here is to stress participating during every class meeting is important.)